ememumoh/Tension/README.md

 ```
 ## Useful information
 ### Technologies
 This app is a simple MongoDB, Node and Express example; using PUG (Jade) as a templating engine.
-All CSS in this project are custom and animations are handled using JavaScript
+All CSS in this project are custom and animations are handled using jQuery.
 ### Development disclaimer
 It is noteworthy that as of today, 25th March, 2018; this app is still in development; and as such, you may encounter bugs from time to time.
 Stick around for v1!
 ## Features